-Principle Risk Types How these are managed Credit risk The Bank manages its credit exposures following the principle of diversification across products, geographies, client segments and industry sectors Traded risk The Bank should control its trading portfolio and activities to ensure that Traded Risk losses (financial or reputational) do not cause material damage to the Group's franchise Treasury risk The Bank should maintain sufficient capital, liquidity and funding to support its operations, and an interest rate profile ensuring that the reductions in earnings or value from movements in interest rates impacting banking book items does not cause material damage to the Group's franchise Operational & Technology risk The Bank aims to control Operational & Technology Risks to ensure that operational losses (financial or reputational), including any related to conduct of business matters, do not cause material damage to the Group's franchise Information cyber security risk The Bank has zero appetite for very high ICS residual risks and low appetite for High ICS residual risks which result in loss of services, data or funds.
-The Bank will implement an effective ICS control environment and proactively identify and respond to emerging ICS threats in order to limit ICS incidents impacting the Group's franchise Compliance risk The Bank has no appetite for breaches in laws and regulations related to regulatory non-compliance; recognising that whilst incidents are unwanted, they cannot be entirely avoided Financial crime risk The Bank has no appetite for breaches in laws and regulations related to financial crime, recognising that while incidents are unwanted, they cannot be entirely avoided Model risk The Bank has no appetite for material adverse implications arising from misuse of models or errors in the development or implementation of models, while accepting model uncertainty Reputational and Sustainability risk The Bank aims to protect the franchise from material damage to its reputation by ensuring that any business activity is satisfactorily assessed and managed by the appropriate level of management and governance oversight.
-This includes a potential failure to uphold responsible business conduct or lapses in our commitment to do no significant environmental and social harm.
-Integrated Risk Types How these are managed Climate Risk The Group aims to measure and manage financial and non-financial risks from climate change, and reduce emissions related to our own activities and those related to the financing of clients, in alignment with the Paris Agreement Digital Asset Risk This IRT is currently supported by Risk Appetite metrics embedded within relevant Principal Risk Types Third-Party Risk This IRT is currently supported by Risk Appetite metrics embedded within relevant Principal Risk Types
+Principle Risk Types How these are managed Credit risk The Bank manages its credit exposures following the principle of diversification across products, client segments and industry sectors Traded risk The Bank should control its trading portfolio and activities to ensure that Traded Risk losses (financial or reputational) do not cause material damage to the Group's franchise Treasury risk The Bank should maintain sufficient capital, liquidity and funding to support its operations, and an interest rate profile ensuring that the reductions in earnings or value from movements in interest rates impacting banking book items does not cause material damage to the Group's franchise Operational & Technology risk The Bank aims to control Operational & Technology Risks to ensure that operational losses (financial or reputational), including any related to conduct of business matters, do not cause material damage to the Group's franchise Information cyber security risk The Bank aims to mitigate and control ICS risks to ensure that incidents do not cause the Bank material harm, business disruption, financial loss or reputational damage - recognising that while incidents are unwanted, they cannot be entirely avoided.
+Compliance risk The Bank has no appetite for breaches in laws and regulations related to regulatory non-compliance; recognising that whilst incidents are unwanted, they cannot be entirely avoided Financial crime risk The Bank has no appetite for breaches in laws and regulations related to financial crime, recognising that while incidents are unwanted, they cannot be entirely avoided Model risk The Bank has no appetite for material adverse implications arising from misuse of models or errors in the development or implementation of models, while accepting model uncertainty Environmental, Social and Governance and Reputational (ESGR) Risk The Bank aims to measure and manage financial and non-financial risks arising from climate change, reduce emissions in line with our net zero strategy and protect the Bank from material reputational damage by upholding responsible conduct and striving to do no significant environmental and social harm.